Elementary

 Geography

 Geography encompasses the earth sciences, chemistry, physics, and physical geography.
-With the elementary child’s new found ability to abstract and imagine, they are able to use impressionistic charts, along with compelling stories that allow them to visualize and imagine the work of the sun in relation to the earth.
-Children explore the three states of matter, how the sun and earth work together, the properties of water and air, as well as economic geography.
+With the elementary child’s newfound ability to abstract and imagine, they can use impressionistic charts, along with compelling stories that allow them to visualize and imagine the work of the sun in relation to the earth.
+Children explore the three states of matter, how the sun and earth work together, the properties of water and air as well as economic geography.

-Materials Used: three states of matter, composition of the Earth, relationship between Sun and Earth, work of air, work of water, charts, graphs, stories, physical geography: State of Virginia, United States, pin maps.
+Lessons learned: three states of matter, the composition of the Earth, the relationship between the Sun and Earth, work of air, work of water, charts, graphs, stories, physical geography: State of Virginia, United States, and pin maps.

 History